 Do you know that if your website is taking more than 3 seconds to load, you might be losing more than 50% of your traffic?
 That’s a huge number.
 Right?

-Before we get into the detailed Rocket.net hosting review, first of all, let us know what Managed WordPress Hosting actually is.
-I would say that most of the readers might know about managed hosting but giving a short introduction does make sense for newbies.
+But, Before we get into the detailed Rocket.net hosting review, first of all, let us know what Managed WordPress Hosting actually is.

 What Is Managed WordPress Hosting?